wilsoncwc/wilsoncwc.github.io/_posts/2017-11-10-Improving_old_work.markdown

 date: '2017-11-10 00:00:00 +0800'
 categories: gis
 tags: [qgis, california, vector, atlas]
+description: Trying to fix major issues in the earlier maps I made, when I was starting out in GIS.
 ---
 A post where I try to revamp some previous work I made.
 Based off a QGIS tutorial.